THE PESCADOR DE SUEÑOS THEORY

 AGAVE NUTRITION

 Agaves are plants that have a CAM (Crassulacean Acid Metabolism) metabolism, this means that while must of the plants absorb and fix CO2 (carbon dioxide) during the day, in CAM plants the two processes are separated into time.
-The CO2 used in photosynthesis is absorbed at night and store don the cells in form of malic acid.
+The CO2 used in photosynthesis is absorbed at night and store down the cells in form of malic acid.
 The next day, the CO2 is released from the malic acid and is supplied for the formation of carbohydrates.

 Carbohydrates are biomolecules composed of C (carbon), H (hydrogen) and O (oxygen), whose main functions in living beings are providing immediate and structural energy.